Zachary's karate club: Data set

 Although this version of the network is considered standard, the connection between nodes 34 and 23 is ambiguously reported in Zachary's original paper.
 A 77-edge version, which omits this edge, is also publicly available.

 Zachary Karate Club Club

-Zachary Karate Club Club is a honorific group that awards membership in the group, along with a traveling trophy, to a scientist who is the first to use Zachary's Karate Club as an example at a conference on networks.
+Zachary Karate Club Club is an honorific group of scientists who have used Zachary's Karate Club as an example in a scientific presentation.
+At any conference on networks, the first scientist to use Zachary's Karate Club as an example network may be awarded membership to the group and a prize.
+The prize, a karate trophy, is presented to the newest member by the previous prize holder.
 The first scientist to be awarded was Cristopher Moore in 2013, at a conference at the Santa Fe Institute.